guinea worm eradication

 When Guinea worm is eradicated, it will be the first disease to be removed from the planet without the use of a vaccine.

 Guinea worm disease is a parasitic infection contracted when people consume water from stagnant sources contaminated with the Guinea worm larvae.
-After about a year of incubation, the Guinea worm, now three feet long, creates an agonizingly painful lesion on the skin and slowly emerges from the body.
-Guinea worm sufferers often seek relief from the burning sensation caused by the emerging worm by immersing their limbs in water – this contact with water stimulates the emerging worm to release its larvae, contaminating the water source and beginning the cycle of infection all over again.
+After about a year of incubation, the Guinea worm reates an agonizingly painful lesion on the skin and slowly emerges from the body.
+There is no drug to treat Guinea worm disease.
+In addition to the intense pain, Guinea worm disease incapacitates people for extended periods of time.

 LIFESTRAW AND THE CARTER CENTER PARTNERSHIP

 In 1986, when the Carter Center began their work in the fight against Guinea worm disease, there were 3.5 million cases in roughly 21 countries.
 In 1994, LifeStraw partnered with The Carter Center to design a simple mesh filter to remove Guinea worm larvae from drinking water.
 At the time, there were more than 100,000 cases in 18 countries spanning Africa, South Asia and the Middle East.
 In 2020, LifeStraw donated 390,500 LifeStraw Guinea worm filters to The Carter Center for use in five countries.
 By the end of 2021, there were only 15 human cases reported in four countries.
 Since the partnership’s inception, LifeStraw has provided The Carter Center with more than 40 million filters.